DangerousMagic/JSS/README.md

 # SJSS

-SJSS (JavaScriptStorage) is a simple way to store your data in memory and on disk!
+SJSS (SimpleJavaScriptStorage) is a simple way to store your data in memory and on disk!

 ## Initialization